Chart Color Schemes

 The level of cultural diversity witnessed in Carrara was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Carrara has a higher cultural diversity than most local markets, with 13.1% of its residents speaking a language other than English at home and 29.5% born overseas.
-Christianity is the predominant religion in Carrara, comprising 51.7% of the population.
-Notably, Judaism is slightly overrepresented compared to the rest of Queensland, making up 0.3% of Carrara's population versus 0.2%.
+Carrara's population is culturally diverse, with 13.1% speaking a language other than English at home and 29.5% born overseas.
+Christianity is the predominant religion in Carrara, comprising 51.7% of its population.
+Notably, Judaism is overrepresented compared to the rest of Queensland, making up 0.3% of Carrara's population versus 0.1%.

 Frequently Asked Questions - Diversity